Verzz/Smartcontract/README.md

 beta distribution, crash reporting, user metrics, feedback, and powerful workflow integrations.

+## Important !

+The password that you choose for the application has to contain :

+* 1 UPPERCASE char
+* 3 NUMBERS
+* 1 SPECIAL char
+* X LOWERCASE char

 # For Android
 Open the following link on your smartphone, and click on the download button. https://rink.hockeyapp.net/apps/1aafa68909ce4f2cadf1ae8e992cbf7e/app_versions/5